pcingola/SnpEff/src/docs/snpeff/cansersamples.md

 * GenotypeNum = "1": it means is the effect related to the first ALT ('C')
 * GenotypeNum = "2" if it's the effect related to the second ALT ('G')
-* GenotypeNum = "2-1" means that this is the effect of having the second ALT as variant while using the first ALT as reference ("C -&gt; G").
+* GenotypeNum = "2-1" means that this is the effect of having the second ALT as variant while using the first ALT as reference ("C -> G").